 Thirty-member cohorts will begin with classroom and laboratory studies including anatomy, pathology, physical examination and clinical medicine during the first 14 months, followed by 15 months of clinical rotations under the supervision of physicians and other specialists in required and elective practice areas of clinical specialization.
 Based on projected needs in rural states, the program will emphasize primary care.
 Graduates will be eligible to seek licensure to practice in one or more of the 50 states.

-The St. Ambrose MPAS program anticipates matriculating its first class in June 2014, pending provisional accreditation at the March 2014 ARC-PA meeting.
 Online applications will be accepted through CASPA (Central Application Service for Physician Assistants).

 Candidates for admissions must meet the following criteria: